Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Health Considerations & Lifespan

 That said, digestive sensitivity is the most common hurdle.
 Keep an eye on their weight and work with a vet who understands the specific needs of hybrid breeds.
 Like many large breeds, it's also smart to ensure parents were screened for hypertrophic cardiomyopathy (HCM).
+According to the Cornell Feline Health Center, HCM is the most common heart disease in cats and is typically diagnosed by echocardiography, so confirming that a breeder's breeding cats have been screened is a reasonable precaution.

 Is the Chausie Cat Right for You?